Otakar Vindyš

-Otakar "Otto, Vend" Vindyš (9 April 1889 - 23 December 1949) was a Czechoslovak ice hockey defenseman who competed in the 1920 Summer Olympics and in the 1924 Winter Olympics.
-Vindyš was a native of Prague, Czechoslovakia.
+Otakar Vindyš (9 April 1889 – 23 December 1949) was a Czech ice hockey defenseman who competed for Czechoslovakia in the 1920 Summer Olympics and in the 1924 Winter Olympics.
+Vindyš was a native of Prague.

 The Bohemian national team at the 1911 European Championship.
 Vindyš is standing second from left.

 Career

 In 1911, Vindyš won the European Championship with Bohemia.

 He was a member of the Czechoslovak national team which won the bronze medal at the 1920 Summer Olympics.
 Four years later he also participated in the first Winter Olympic ice hockey tournament.